 As mentioned above, when purchased by Lawrie the car had a 'home-made' independent front suspension, after the car had been involved in an earlier accident with a tram.
-Lawrie says: "when I acquired the car I restored it to the car's original specification by removing the IFS system.
-This then necessitated re-fitting the original C Type suspension.
-To help with this I had been given a genuine C Type chassis 'blue-print' from Mervyn, (as part of the car's purchase), which he had obtained from the factory through dealing directly with none other than John Thornley".
+Lawrie says: "when I acquired the car I restored it to the car's original specification by removing the IFS system" The C chassis repair used an ex D Type chassis section.
+Also fitted to this C Type is a cylinder head off a J3.
+(The J3 part is possibly ex Lindsey Turner J3 from Mt Eden/Mt Roskill area of Auckland).
+To help with this I had been given a genuine C Type chassis 'blue-print' from Menyyn''. (see above)..